 [image via Sabi Sabi]

-Also, forgot until looking at the Sabi Sabi image gallery that there will be zebras involved.
+Also, forgot about zebras until looking at the Sabi Sabi image gallery.
 BRB, gonna go throw up we’re so excited.

 March 26 // Game Drive; Return Flight to Cape Town

-After one final early morning game drive (hopefully with all of the Big 5 sightings checked off our list!), we’ll soak in the last few hours of our time at Sabi Sabi with breakfast, relaxation, and lunch, before we’re transferred to the airstrip for a 2:50pm flight to Cape Town via Jo’burg, arriving at 7:45pm.
+After one final early morning game drive, we’ll soak in the last few hours of our time at Sabi Sabi with breakfast, relaxation, and lunch.
+And hopefully while chattering about how we saw all of the big five.
+Then, we’ll be transferred to the airstrip for a 2:50pm flight to Cape Town via Jo’burg, arriving at 7:45pm.

 Here, we’ll be met at the airport and then transferred to our final hotel, the urban chic One & Only on Cape Town’s Waterfront.